Mary Frances of the Five Wounds: Veneration

 Gallo was buried in the Franciscan Church of Santa Lucia al Monte in Naples, which she attended during her life.
 This church also contains the tomb of Saint John Joseph.

 Gallo was declared venerable by Pope Pius VII, on 18 May 1803.
 She was beatified by Pope Gregory XVI on 12 November 1843 and was canonized by Pope Pius IX on 29 June 1867.
 Her feast day is celebrated on 6 October.
 She was the first woman from Naples to have been declared a saint by the Catholic Church.

-Devotion to Gallo has long continued to be strong in the neighborhood where she lived, and of which she is the patroness saint.
+Devotion to Gallo has long continued to be strong in the neighbourhood where she lived, and of which she is the patroness saint.
 The residents credit her intercession with the little damage the sector endured during World War II, when over 100 bombs were dropped on it.
 Her home has been preserved as a chapel and museum.

 Pope Pius IX, who canonized Gallo, declared her to be a patroness of expectant mothers and of women having difficulty conceiving.
 She is also the patroness of the Gallo World Family Foundation, which was founded to promote the development of Judeo-Christian values in the betterment of the world by members of the Gallo family scattered worldwide.

 On 6 October 2001, her relics were transferred from the Church of Santa Lucia to the house where she had spent the last half of her life.
 It is now the Church of St. Mary Frances of the Five Wounds.
-It is still a common practice for expectant mothers to go there to be blessed with her relic.
+It is still a common practice for expectant mothers to go there to be blessed with the relic.
 Many votive offerings from mothers who credit her with their successful deliveries are displayed in the sanctuary.